 Backs: Jack Charleston David Fahey Tim Currie

 Half-Backs: Brad Mangan Peter Faulks Jack Johnstone

 Centres: Mitch Banner Ben Jolley (c.)
 Ed Carr

 Interchange: Andrew Gallucci, Anthony Anastasio, Nick Sing, Michael Gibbons, Billy Myers

 Coach: Andy Collins

-The Development League won their 3rd consecutive premiership under new coach Shane Joyce a week earlier when they defeated Box Hill once again and for the 2nd time in 3 years by a ‘golden point’ kicked by Jake Owen, 8.13.61 to 8.12.60.
+The Development League won their 3rd consecutive premiership under new coach Shane Joyce a week earlier when they defeated the unbeaten Box Hill once again and for the 2nd time in 3 years by a ‘golden point’ kicked by Jake Owen, 8.13.61 to 8.12.60.
 Jake McKenzie was best-on-ground and was awarded the Fred Hill Memorial Medal, while other good players were Jake Greiser, Sean Hetherington, Jacob Chisari, Taylor Hine and Owen.
 Hetherington also kicked three goals.

 Other notable events during the year were:

 - Ben Jolley, Adam Marcon, Sam Dunell, Peter Faulks, Nick Meese, Andrew Gallucci and Mitch Banner were all selected in the VFL Team of the Year.
 This was the 6th successive season that Jolley had been picked in the side;